Puppy Trainer F.A.Q.

 16. Will I Get To Meet The Person Who Receives The Dog I Trained?

-1. What Is A Puppy Trainer?
+1. What Is A Puppy Raiser?

 Puppy Trainers are dedicated volunteers who welcome our potential service dog’s as puppies into their home to raise, socialize and train.
 Puppy Trainers are taught the necessary training skills to teach their puppy all of the necessary tasks needed to become service dogs.